Pittsburgh has a new yogurt joint based on the Pinkberry style of frozen yogurt—two flavors, plain and green tea, with tons of fresh toppings.

 - 1/2 cup light corn syrup

-- 1 pinch kosher salt
+- 1/8 teaspoon kosher salt

-- 1 cup well-shaken buttermilk
+- 1 cup buttermilk

 - 2 tablespoons fresh lemon juice

-Heat the sugar, corn syrup, salt, and 1/4 cup water in a small saucepan over medium-low heat, stirring, until sugar has dissolved.
+- Heat the sugar, corn syrup, salt, and 1/4 cup water in a small saucepan over medium-low heat, stirring until the sugar has dissolved.

-Transfer to a large bowl and cool about 15 minutes, stirring occasionally.
+- Transfer to a large bowl and cool about 15 minutes, stirring occasionally.

-In a separate bowl, mix the yogurt, buttermilk, and lemon juice together, and then into the sugar mixture.
+- In a separate bowl, mix the yogurt, buttermilk, and lemon juice together, and then into the sugar mixture.

-Freeze in your ice cream maker and transfer to a separate bowl to harden in the freezer for at least four hours.
+- Transfer to a separate bowl to harden in the freezer for at least 4 hours.